-During this reporting period, the access control security system was commissioned and accepted.
-Nine of the security cameras were installed, and the security software was configured.
+During this reporting period, security cameras were installed, substantial completionwas achieved and the punch list was issued.

-The forecasted construction completion date, same as reported in Q2, exceeds the approved completion date because supply chain issues have delayed the delivery of the security cameras for more than 6 months.
-Delivery of the remaining two security cameras is now anticipated in April 2022.
-Installation of the remaining cameras and commissioning of the security system software is delayed until these final two security cameras are delivered.
+The forecasted construction completion date exceeds the approved completion date by four months because supply chain issues delayed the delivery of the security cameras for more than 6 months.
+The final two security cameras were installed during the quarter, in May 2022.
+Punch list work is forecast to be complete by October 2022.